 Many ancient construction projects were built using a royal cubit, which adds the width of four fingers (approximately 3 inches) to the standard cubit.

 The Ark Encounter decided to use a royal cubit since major construction projects in the ancient world were often based on them.
 Beginning with one of the shortest common cubits of 17.5 inches, we added a handbreadth of 2.9 inches, yielding a royal cubit length of 20.4 inches.

 Most royal cubits in ancient times measured between 20.4 inches and 21.6 inches, placing our cubit on the short end of the spectrum.

 Based on a 20.4-inch cubit, our life-size Noah’s Ark measures 510 feet long, 85 feet wide, and 51 feet tall.
 The Ark’s volume is approximately 1.88 million cubic feet, large enough to contain nearly 450 semi-truck trailers.

-Start planning your trip to the Ark Encounter today, and see just how big our life-size Noah’s Ark is in person!
+Start planning your trip to the Ark Encounter today, and see just how big Noah’s ark may have been for yourself!